 Financial Reporting Standards

-Relatedly, EASs help companies present their financial statements in an accurate manner reflecting their real market value, taking into account the economic developments and international standards.
-This in turn enables stakeholders to make their economic and investment decisions on a sound basis.
+Relatedly, EASs help companies present their financial statements accurately, reflecting their real market value and taking into account economic developments and international standards.
+This, in turn, enables stakeholders to make sound economic and investment decisions.

 The development of EASs also supports the government’s plan to maximize the return on assets (ROA ) as part of implementing the State Ownership Policy Document.